odanny-oc/DIASMercuryMagnetosphere/README.md

 - LaTeX (for plot style)
 - pyqt6 (wayland)

-For  non-Windows, you may need to confirm that LaTeX is in your PATH variables.
+For non-Windows users, you may need to confirm that the LaTeX binary is part of your PATH variable.

 ```
 export PATH=$PATH:/path/to/latex/bin
 ```

 ## Usage
-To get started clone the repository using the link
+To get started, clone the repository using the link

 ```
 git clone https://github.com/odanny-oc/DIASMercuryMagnetosphere.git